 Our walk with God is also a choice.
 It’s a decision we make as to whether we care enough to make the effort it takes to get to know Jesus Christ and nurture a relationship with Him.

 The choice is ours.
 No one can force or convince us if we don’t care enough to take the first step, to put that seed in the soil.

 How much do you care to get to know God?

 A relationship can’t grow without commitment – without dedicated time and effort.

 How do we give God our attention, especially when our faith is still a seedling that hasn’t reached the light of day yet?

-Water sustains life.
-How do you water your faith?
+Water sustains life, but how do you water your faith?
+There are two ways.

-It can be hard to discern God’s messages, but one thing is certain.
+It can be hard to discern God’s Word and His personal messages, but one thing is certain.
 You have to listen closely.
 Pay attention and He will make Himself known to you.